uidaholib/main-web-redesign_draft/content/opportunities/ai-teaching.md

 ### Is there an incentive for completing the course?

 Yes.
 Faculty who complete the course and submit the required documentation by April 28, 2026 will receive $300 in incentive pay, issued during UI11, the final pay period of the semester.
 Incentive funding is provided through the Strategic Plan Investment Grant Program.
+To receive the incentive pay, complete the course and then [upload your certificate of completion to this form](https://uidaho.co1.qualtrics.com/jfe/form/SV_5BesPcZS8nBppLE).

 ----------